najarramsada/phpipamscanagent/ReadMe.md

 This docker container is released under the same license.

 ## Requirements
  - This docker container includes the required PHP modules.
-You can install additional packages by modifying the dockerfile.
+You can install additional packages by modifying the dockerfile if    you wish to.
- - You will need to update the config.php file with your own environment for it to work.
+ - You will need to update the config.php file with your own environment for subnet scanning to work.

 ## Install
  - Update the config.php files with your scanagent key and database parameters.